-Question 85.
 Taking into account the smaller volume of EUAA allowances to be auctioned compared to EUAs, which of the three approaches for an overall EUAA auctioning model do you prefer?
 Please rate the options below (1 being the most preferable, 3 being the least preferable)

-- Limited number of coordinated auction processes. [] - Full centralisation based on a single EU-wide auction process. [] - Hybrid approach where different auction processes are cleared through a centralised system. []

-Does your choice differ from the approach preferred for EUAs?
-Please provide arguments to support your case.

-Question 86.
-Do you agree that there is no need for any specific provisions for EUAA auctions as regards:

-- Requirements for the auctioneer(s) and auction processes? - Administrative fees? - Rules to ensure appropriate and timely preparation of the auctions?
-If not, please describe in detail what rules would be needed and why.
+Limited number of coordinated auction processes.
+Full centralisation based on a single EU-wide auction process.
+Hybrid approach where different auction processes are cleared through a centralised system.
+Does yo our choice differ from the approach preferred for EUAs?
+[Y/N] Please 1 provide arguments to support your case.
+A: Questio on 86 agree that there is no need for any specific provisions for EUAA auctions as . [mark those that you agree with, \boxtimes]: Requirements for the auctioneer(s) and auction processes?
+Administrative fees?
+Rules to ensure appropriate and timely preparation of the auctions?